The Ohio State University · Department of Astronomy

 • 03

-Independent thinkers who ask substantive questions about AI in science
+Independent thinkers asking substantive questions about AI in science

 • 04